BCDA-APS/apsbss/docs/source/apsbss.rst

 Subcommands
 ===========

-See :ref:`beamtime_source_docs` for the source code documentation of each of these subcommands.
+See :ref:`api` for the source code documentation of each of these subcommands.

 .. _subcommand.beamlines: